RediSearch/RediSearch/docs/docs/query/full-text.md

 The prefix needs to be at least two characters long.
 {{% /alert  %}}

-Here is an example that shows you how to search for bikes with a brand that starts with 'ka':
+Here is an example that shows you how to search for bicycles with a brand that starts with 'ka':

 ```
 FT.SEARCH idx:bicycle "@model: ka*"